limberest/limberest/docs/topics/testing.md

 project has an exported [movies-api collection](https://github.com/limberest/limberest-demo/blob/master/test/movies-api.postman).

 Every request in the collection can be run individually, or linked together in Limberest [Cases](#cases).
-An intuitive way to visualize a request is through in the Limberest UI.
+An intuitive way to visualize a request is through the Limberest UI.
 Here's what the ['GET movies/{id}'](https://limberest.io/ui/testing/movies-api/GET/movies/{id}) request looks like:

 !['GET movies/id' request](../img/get-movies-id-request.png)